sdavis3911/Exercise-pointers/README.md

   Car car;          // Still need a car variable to hold the actual data values carPtr = &car;    // Point your carPtr at the memory location of car </b>
 ```
-Submit: Updated and commented cars.cpp file.
++Submit: Updated and commented cars.cpp file.
 (Just to clarify, you shouldn't be changing either of the functions or modifying anything in car.h or cars.dat.)